How to Improve Your Relationships after Divorce

 This advice is in the "easier said than done," category, but it's important.
 As you try new things and seek new possibilities, remember there's no timeline to follow but your own.
 Don't get frustrated and settle for less than you deserve.
 I'm not just speaking as a professional relationship expert – I've lived this journey myself.

 My marriage ended in divorce roughly 10 years ago.
 I know what it feels like to have your life's plans and expectations completely upended.
 And I can tell you that the relationships I'm having now are even better than what I could have imagined for myself 10, 15, or 20 years ago.
-I believe that's been possible because of the process that Richman explained:
+I believe that's been possible because of the process that Richman explains:

 "Divorce helps our maturation process as we have to grow emotionally as part of separating from a partner," she says.
 "It also presents the opportunity to explore relationships and sexuality from a new age bracket.
 As we mature our ability to safely explore our ongoing fantasies often increases, creating opportunities to experience incredible fulfillment.
 Maturity also helps us refine our desires by trying things out with newfound wisdom that helps us clarify what does and does not work for us."